• Mental Health

 EMDR

-Given its short-term focus, eye movement desensitization and reprocessing (EMDR) could be a good option for monophobia as well.
+Given its short-term focus, eye movement desensitization and reprocessing (EMDR) for PTSD could be a good option for monophobia as well.
 The treatment is frequently done individually with an exposure-based approach that confronts the fears, rather than avoiding them.8

 All of these changes allow the person with monophobia to tolerate being alone with less anxiety and to feel greater control over their situation.5